-Using proper punctuation in the English writings may be disturbing for some people but here is the fact that you have to use it in order to make your sentences meaningful.
+Using proper punctuation in English writings may be disturbing for some people but here is the fact that you have to use it in order to make your sentences meaningful.
 The proper usage of punctuation marks is considered to be very important in the language of English.
 This is because the punctuation gives meaning to your sentences and if you do not use it properly then the entire meaning of the sentences can be changed.

 Moreover, writing is one of the ways of communication by which you share your opinions, personal thoughts, and creativity going in your mind with other people.
-Thus, this makes the proper usage of grammar, sentence structure, punctuation and spellings very important.
-If you don’t use these properly then you will find that your message will not be conveyed in the way you want to convey.
+Thus, this makes the proper usage of grammar, sentence structure, punctuation, and spellings very important.
+If you don’t use these properly then you will find that your message will not be conveyed in the way you want to convey it.
 So, you can say that Punctuation and other things in the writings have great power to make your writing good or bad.

 The IELTS examiners also look for the proper punctuation in your writings.
 However, if you do not use the punctuation properly then the examiner will not give you a good score.
 So, in this article we have covered all about the punctuations, that will help you achieve your desired score in the IELTS writing section.

 Types of Punctuation’s and their usage in IELTS Exam